Pros and Cons of Living Closer to Your Work

 Advantages of Living Close to Your Work

-Photo By João Jesus On Pexels.com
+Photo by João Jesus on Pexels.com

 1. You're More Likely To Arrive Early.

-The one thing expected of people living closer to work is punctuality.
-Ironically, it can also make some people living closer to work complacent, thinking there is more time, and ending up being late.
+Ironically, it can also make some people living closer to work complacent, thinking there is more time and ending up late instead.

 2. You Have More Time.

 The best part about living closer to work is that it gives you more time to do things other than wasting it on traffic.
-Re-allocating commuting time to personal hobbies or interests is a better use of your time.

-3. You Can Sleep On Your Own Bed.
+3. You Can Sleep Longer.

 Living in Metro Manila taught me that traffic increases exponentially.